 The PVID Settings tab is used to enable/disable the Port VLAN Identifier Auto Assign Status as well as to configure various types of PVID settings.
 Click the Save button to let your changes take effect.

-VLAN Status: Click the radio button to enable or disable
+VLAN Status: Use the radio button to toggle between Enable and Disable.